bonJoeV/C-STEM-Curriculum/LessonPlans/README.md

 ---

-For more information, visit the [CSCOE STEM Inventory](https://cscoe.myturn.com/library/) or contact the repository owner.
+For more information contact the repository owner.

 ---